Covid 19 coronavirus: Auckland to move to level 1 on Wednesday night - Jacinda Ardern

 She reiterated that anyone who felt sick should stay home.
 And people should keep scanning into places via the contact tracing app.

-Ardern said some progress had been made in alternative Covid testing methods.
+Ardern said some progress had been made in alternative Covid testing methods, including a saliva test which could make a difference at the border.

 Many countries were looking at a form of surveillance and screening, but New Zealand needed very a high sensitivity of testing because of its elimination approach.